 Products stopped at customs pose issues to the manufacturer and brand behind the product, hurting their reputation and image.
 Customers and clients will be dissatisfied with the delays, especially for something that should have been remedied during development.

 If you’re caught with a non-compliant device or product on the market, you most likely will incur minor to severe fines and repercussions.
-Penalties can range from a warning to millions of dollars in fines.
+Penalties range from a warning to millions of dollars in fines.

 EMC testing isn’t what many would consider cheap or affordable, and that’s true even if you must go through the testing process a single time.
 More than likely, however, you’ll be forced to deal with the EMC testing process multiple times, which includes: